 Short term fostering provides care for a child until a permanent plan has been arranged for the child.
 Short term foster placement can be as little as a couple of weeks up to two years whilst the local authority makes permanent plans for the child.
 Some of these permanent plans may include a child returning to live with their birth family, long-term fostering or adoption.
-It is important that foster carers are able to work to the plans made for the child and this can include assisting with contact arrangements.
+It is important that foster parents are able to work to the plans made for the child and this can include assisting with contact arrangements.

 Emergency foster care:

-Emergency foster care means that foster carers have to be flexible and adaptable to the immediate requirement of placement.
+Emergency foster care means that foster parents have to be flexible and adaptable to the immediate requirement of placement.
 Emergency placements can be requested at any time during a 24 hour period and are frequently made out of office hours and on weekends.
 Emergency placements usually occur where children or young people are at risk of immediate harm and therefore, need to be moved to a foster placement.
 The length of time you are fostering a child can be from a few hours to a few weeks or even months.